Tips for Successfully Purchasing Commercial Property

 Existing Lease Agreements

-When buying a property with an existing lease, it’s important to check details like how long the lease lasts, if the tenant has met their obligations, and if the property can be used as intended based on zoning rules.
+When buying a property with an existing lease, it’s important to check details with an agent like how long the lease lasts, if the tenant has met their obligations, and if the property can be used as intended based on zoning rules.
 You’ll also need to check if the rent is fair and whether there are any special conditions in the lease.
 If you're thinking of modifying or developing the property, be sure to check for any rules about demolition or relocation.

 Contamination Risks